Getting Started

 Hosting environment requirements

-NServiceBus endpoints have certain requirements on the hosting environment:
+NServiceBus endpoints have certain requirements for the hosting environment:

 • The endpoint process needs write access to write log files.
 See the logging documentation for more details about the default log file location and how to configure logging.